jeskodes/word-scramble/README.md

 #### Game Play General Bugs
 **BUG**
-- The output(myWordsFromJson) does not unscramble the target word, even if they guess incorrectly so the player won't know what the right answer was; this could cause the player frustration.
+- The output(myWordsFromJson) does not unscramble the target word, even if the player guesses incorrectly so the player won't know what the right answer was; this could cause the player frustration.

 **Fix**
  - Add line of code to winChecker() fucntion - both correct and incorrect guesses: